simonknittel/rest-api-skeleton/README.md

 * Sessions are handled via a JWT stored in a cookie
 * For each session the user agent if transmitted is saved in the database
 * Fully dockerized
+* Users can reset their passwords
+* Image upload via Cloudinary

 ## During development